 You’ll probably need to amend these texts to suit your needs, and of course, these documents do not waive the need for professional legal advice.
 We’re just providing a bit of a starting point.
 You’ll find the whole bundle of web design contracts below!

-If you’ve not happy with using template, you might want to use this Online Contract Generator on Behance to generate a contract.
+If you’re not happy with using a template, you might want to use this Online Contract Generator on Behance to generate a contract.